vcpkg: a C++ package manager for Windows, Linux, and MacOS

 Just delete the vcpkg directory.
 Deleting this directory uninstalls the vcpkg distribution, and all the libraries that vcpkg has installed.

 Use the vcpkg contact --survey command to send feedback to Microsoft about vcpkg, including bug reports and suggestions for features.

 The vcpkg folder hierarchy

 All vcpkg functionality and data is self-contained in a single directory hierarchy, called an "instance".
 There are no registry settings or environment variables.
-You can have any number of instances of vcpkg on a machine and they do not interfere with each other.
+You can have any number of instances of vcpkg on a machine, and they won't interfere with each other.

 The contents of a vcpkg instance are:

 - buildtrees -- contains subfolders of sources from which each library is built

 - downloads -- cached copies of any downloaded tools or sources. vcpkg searches here first when you run the install command.